-She has twenty-five (25) years of experience litigating child custody matters.
+She has thirty (30) years of experience litigating child custody matters.
 Prior to entering into private practice in 1994, she handled termination of parental rights litigation for the State of Louisiana.
 In her private practice, she has handled the most complex custody cases including:

 - Sole custody